-9.1.1 Structure of this dossier "Use of wash primers containing potassium hydroxyoctaoxodizincate dichromate in aerospace and defence industry and its supply chains"
+9.1.1 Structure of this dossier "Use of primer products other than wash or bonding primers containing strontium chromate and/or potassium hydroxyoctaoxodizincate dichromate in aerospace and defence industry and its supply chains"

 The Aerospace and Defence Chromates Reauthorisation (ADCR) Consortium on behalf of the applicants has developed several review reports and new applications for authorisation (AfA).
 These applications cover formulation and use of primer products containing chromates considered to be relevant by the ADCR consortium members (i.e., strontium chromate (StC), potassium hydroxyoctaoxodizincate dichromate (PHD), and pentazinc chromate octahydroxide (PCO)) in Great Britain.
 Although formally they are upstream applications submitted by manufacturers, importers or formulators of chromate-containing chemical products, the applications are based on sector-specific data and detailed information obtained from actors throughout the supply chain.